imadmi/Internet_Relay_Chat/README.md

 # Internet Relay Chat

-This project involves creating your own IRC server and testing it with a real IRC client.
+This project involves creating our own IRC server and testing it with a real IRC client (we choosed LimeChat).
 The Internet operates on solid standard protocols that enable connected computers to interact seamlessly.
 Developing an IRC server is a valuable exercise in understanding these protocols and real-time communication.

 ## Table of Contents